VHS Revival revisits Brian De Palma’s slick, retrospective crime thriller.

 Whether that was always the case we will never know.
 Carlito is a new man having beat a thirty year rap on a Kleinfeld-spun technicality, and when his old partner Rolando scoffs at this notion, you can only imagine what Carlito had been like before his sentence took him out of the game.
 The only window we have into that part of our protagonist’s life is through the people who now fill it.
 The movie features a wonderfully colourful cast, both lead and supporting, characters who are laced with slick and sleaze, while the bold and brightly coloured become dulled by greed and desperation.

-Perhaps the most blatant hint at the person Carlito is trying to escape is young hothead Bennie Blanco, who boldly introduces himself as being ‘from The Bronx’.
-Bennie is a brash up-and-comer with a devil moustache and sinister glare, the kind of full-throttle delinquent who will either crash prematurely or rampage his way to the very top.
+Perhaps the most blatant hint at the person Carlito is trying to escape is young hothead Bennie Blanco (John Leguizamo).
+Bennie is a brash up-and-comer with a devil moustache and sinister glare, the kind of full-throttle delinquent who will either crash and burn or rampage his way to the very top.
 Bennie is reminiscent of another De Palma character – Tony Montana from Scarface – and you can imagine this movie as kind of a quasi-sequel.
 Bennie seems to be smarter than your average thug, with the sense and ambition to offer Carlito some restraint as he sets about picking his brains.
 Of course, Carlito isn’t interested.
-He simply wants to take enough out of the club he has invested in to escape the streets that stalk him at every turn.
+He simply wants to take enough out of the club he has invested in and escape the streets that stalk him at every turn.
 He sees himself in Bennie and resents him for it, and eventually his ego takes hold as the new kid in town flaunts his growing power on his premises.
 Carlito is who Montana could have been had he been stopped in his tracks before he careened over the proverbial canyon.